What is Eco-Stylist?

 We know it can be difficult to figure out if the clothes you’re buying check all the right boxes.
 Do the materials used to make your shirt have a negative impact on the environment?
 Are the people who stitched together your jeans being paid fair wages?
 Does this even look good on me?

 Our philosophy?
-Dress like you give a damn: the act of looking sharp without compromising your values.
-Eco-Stylist’s mission is to help you do just that.
+Dress like you give a damn: the act of looking sharp and living your values.
+Eco-Stylist makes it easy to do both.

 Garik Himebaugh | Founder